erelsgl/fair-and-efficient-with-minimal-sharing/README.md

     python make_results_random.py

 It should create a CSV file containing the results in the specified path, e.g. `results_random/99sec.csv`.
+NOTE: If the file already exists, the existing experiments will be skipped.
+If you want to run new experiments, either delete the file or choose a different file name.

 **Step 2**: Edit the file [analyze_results.py](analyze_results.py) to control the analysis parameters, e.g., the path to the generated results file.
 Then analyze the results: